pannachow/eipsi/README.md

 # EIPSI

-A website for EVIDENCE INFORMED PRACTICE FOR SCHOOL INCLUSION (EIPSI).
+A project for Evidence Informed Practice for School Inclusion approach (EIPSI).

 ## Development